Logo

 to generate the various pathnames that the programs require, the header files

-need to be manually modified when using the graphical build system, and an
+need to be manually modified when using the IDE, and an install script is

 The projects are arranged so that ALL of the usable products, the .exe files,